richburroughs/dojo201904/dojo.md

 ---

+#S3 outage

+---

-#How do we learn about systems?
+#How can we learn about systems?

+---

+#Docs

+^Internal docs like Wikis
+^External docs for open source and proprietary software ^Wikis get stale
+^What you drew on the white board may not really be how the system works

 ---